Jenny P. Y. Ting

-Jenny Pan-Yun Ting is a Taiwanese-American immunologist and microbiologist at University of North Carolina.
+Jenny Pan-Yun Ting is a Chinese-American immunologist and microbiologist at University of North Carolina.
 She is a highly cited researcher who studies the role of NLR genes in regulating inflammation and how nanoparticles and microparticles can be used as vaccine adjuvants.
 She was president of the American Association of Immunologists from 2020 to 2021.

 Early life and education

 Jenny Pan-Yun Ting was born in Taiwan.
 She immigrated to the US after receiving a foreign student scholarship from Illinois State University.
 She graduated in 1975 with a bachelor's degree in medical technology.
 She then attended Northwestern University for her PhD before completing post-doctoral research appointments at University of Southern California and Duke University.

 Career

 In 1984 Ting was hired as an assistant professor at the University of North Carolina.
 She was promoted to associate professor in 1990 and full professor in 1993.
 She received a named professorship in 2009, becoming the William Rand Kenan Professor.
 Since 1991 she has been leader of the immunology program at UNC Lineberger Comprehensive Cancer Center.
 She has been director of its Center for Translational Immunology and co-director of its Institute of Inflammatory Diseases since 2008.
 Ting's research areas include the NLR gene family, which act as regulators of inflammation.
 She also researches vaccine adjuvants, including the possible use of nanoparticles and microparticles, for cancers that are difficult to treat like triple-negative breast cancer or for infectious diseases like dengue fever or zika fever.

 She has served on the editorial boards of several journals, including the Journal of Immunology, Molecular and Cellular Biology, and the Annual Review of Immunology.